manangupta111/Wine-Quality-Analysis/README.md

 A wine dataset is provided.
 The task is to analyze data and build a regression model to predict the quality of the wine.

 Methodology
-Description of data
+1.Description of data
-Preprocess data
+2.Preprocess data
-Visualize data
+3.Visualize data
-Build a Regression model
+4.Build a Regression model
-Check Regression Assumptions
+5.Check Regression Assumptions
-Goodness of fit
+6.Goodness of fit
-Compare different Regression methods
+7.Compare different Regression methods